 However, CX is a moving target and monitoring customer satisfaction is less straight forward than, say, excess inventory or sales growth.
 CX is multi-faceted so it’s logical that a comprehensive CX picture means customer experience benchmarking from several angles.

-But which metrics are worth measuring, and what set of metrics will build a sufficiently comprehensive picture of how customers feel about your brand?
-We think each of the following five metrics provide key CX insights, and a rounded picture when evaluated together.
+But which CX metrics do you need to track the closest, and what set of metrics will build a sufficiently comprehensive picture of how customers feel about your brand?
+Each of the following five metrics will provide key CX insights, to analyse which initiatives are working well and which areas you need to improve.

 The Net Promoter Score (NPS)